JackCX777/file_upload_api/README.md

 #### Note:

 For unauthorised users, only the registration subpoint is available.

 To obtain a token, you need to first register with a custom username and password.
 You can also use the built-in superuser account with:

 username: admin

 password: testpass

-This uses a Bearer JSON Web Token.
+This API uses a Bearer JSON Web Token.
 Access token valid for 30 minutes, refresh token valid for 1 day.

 To auth by token please find the Authorize button in the top right corner, fill in the Value field using the following format:

-Bearer <your new access token>
+Bearer your_new_access_token

 Then click Authorize.

 The file uploading endpoint accepts only *.xls or *.xlsx files.

-A delay of 30 seconds is used to emulate long file processing operations.
+A 30 seconds delay is used to emulate long file processing operations.